nonconorg/raffle.noncon.org/src/pages/terms.md

 ### Timezones

-All times listed are in the timezone of Vienna, Europe, GMT+1 or GMT+2, depending on daylight savings time differences.
+All times listed are in the timezone of Vienna, Europe, GMT+1 or GMT+2, depending on daylight savings time.
 Dates are hard.

 This is called "Vienna Time" in the rest of the document.